-Hydrologic Data Collection and Analysis
+Hydrologic Data Collection

 The District has a data collection network of rainfall gauges, stream gauges, and monitoring wells throughout Region II.
-Groundwater and surface water monitoring capabilities have been enhanced by continuing cooperative monitoring programs with the U.S. Geological Survey surface water gauging network and developing an expanded monitoring network for the sand-and-gravel and Floridan aquifers where new water sources have been developed or are planned.
-Data collected through this monitoring program is essential for ensuring the success of long-term water supply initiatives, as well as for refining groundwater models and analyses to support future management decisions.
+Groundwater and surface water monitoring capabilities have been enhanced by continuing cooperation with the U.S. Geological Survey surface water gauging network and developing an expanded monitoring network for the sand-and-gravel and Floridan aquifers where new water sources have been developed or are planned.
+This monitoring is essential for ensuring the success of long-term water supply initiatives, as well as for refining groundwater models and analyses to support future management decisions.

-Work continues on expanding the groundwater and rainfall monitoring network in Region II to support resource evaluations and development of improved modeling tools for both planning and consumptive use permitting.
-In FY 2015-2016, 20 existing monitoring wells were evaluated for rehabilitation and enhanced data collection and six locations were evaluated for new monitor well construction.
-In FY 2016-2017, an additional salt water intrusion monitoring well will be added to the quarterly groundwater monitoring network.
-The data from this additional monitoring site, as well as additional monitoring sites to be instrumented in FY 2016-2017, will support the establishment of MFLs for the coastal Floridan aquifer in Region II and improved water resource development monitoring activities.
+Expansion of the groundwater and rainfall monitoring in Region II continues to support resource evaluations and development of improved modeling tools for both planning and consumptive use permitting.
+In FY 2016-2017, eight new monitor wells were constructed and one existing well was rehabilitated to improve water quality sampling and allow for continuous monitoring of the water level.
+Seven of the new wells were instrumented and instrumentation of the remaining two wells along with instrumentation of the rehabilitated well are expected to occur early in FY 2017-2018.
+Additionally 16 existing wells will be instrumented with water level loggers in FY 2017-2018.
+The data from these additional monitoring sites will support the establishment of MFLs for the coastal Floridan aquifer in Region II and improved water resource development monitoring activities.